dlab-berkeley/Bash-Git/lessons/01_getting_started.md

 keep your code safe, Github has some security settings in place that we need to work through before we can use it to its fullest extent.

-First, if you haven't already, create an authenticiation token which will be used in order to interact with Github.
+First, if you haven't already, create an authentication token which will be used in order to interact with Github.
 Go to this [link](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) and follow the steps to create the authentication token on Github.